d-gamedev-team/gfm/README.markdown

 # What's this?

 GFM is a feature-rich library to ease the creation of video games / multimedia applications with the D programming language.
+Pick what you need.

 ## License

-Public Domain.
-See UNLICENSE for more details.
+Public Domain (Unlicense).

 ## Contents